k00617500/SCM-for-WVSU/README.md

    - Approve or reject with remarks
    - Approved requests automatically proceed to AI validation
 3. **AI Validation:**
-   - The AI module checks item demand and forecasted need
-   - System alerts if similar requests exist or stock is sufficient
+   - After approval, the system checks:
+       - Is stock still available?
+       - Has a similar request already been placed?
+       - Is the request aligned with forecasted needs?
+  - If there is an issue, you will be notified.

 ---

 ### 3. Inventory Management
 - View live inventory under *Inventory Dashboard*
-- Low-stock alerts appear in the **Notifications** tab
+- If items are almost out of stock, a **Low Stock Alert** will appear
 - Add or update items via *Inventory > Manage Items*
 - Incoming deliveries automatically sync to inventory after blockchain logging